-An Acceptable Use Policy (AUP) is a written agreement, signed by students and their parents or legal guardians, outlining the terms and conditions of use for the Seine River School Division Technology Network.
+An Acceptable Use Policy (AUP) is a written agreement, outlining the terms and conditions of use for the Seine River School Division Technology Network.
 This AUP contains several sections and you and your child should discuss each section and sign the permission form in the appropriate places.
 This AUP specifically sets out acceptable uses, rules of on-line behavior, and access privileges.
-Also covered are penalties for violations of the policy.
 Anyone using the School Network is required to sign this AUP, and know that it will be kept on file.